 Tyler handles the full range of consumer fraud class actions that food and beverage companies face — everything from cases about nutrient content and flavor statements to sustainability and animal welfare claims to heavy metal and contaminant cases.
-Tyler applies his regulatory knowledge, class action expertise and practical judgment to craft winning litigation and business strategies for his clients.
-Tyler co-leads the firm’s food class action team and has been recognized as a “Rising Star” in class actions by Super Lawyers since 2017.
+Tyler applies his regulatory knowledge, class action capabilities and practical judgment to craft winning litigation and business strategies for his clients.
+Tyler co-leads the firm’s food class action team.

 Tyler’s representative class action experience includes: